Skip to main content

 With so many different options available, shopping for the best toothbrush can be confusing.
 One of the biggest questions: Should you buy an electric toothbrush or a manual one?

-The American Dental Association says how you brush and how often are more important than whether you choose an electric toothbrush or a manual one.
-Still, there are benefits to choosing an electric toothbrush—many come with pressure sensors so you don’t brush too hard and multiple brushing modes.
-Also, people who find it difficult to use a manual toothbrush may want to consider an electric one, the ADA says.
+The ADA says that how you brush your teeth and how often are more important than whether you choose an electric toothbrush or a manual one.
+Still, there are benefits to choosing an electric toothbrush—many come with pressure sensors so you don’t brush too hard, and include multiple brushing modes.
+They also say that people who find it difficult to use a manual toothbrush may want to consider an electric one.

-For Harvard School of Dental Medicine’s Dr. Soo-Woo Kim, one electric toothbrush feature stands out—a two-minute timer.
-Knowing how long to brush is a rechargeable electric toothbrush’s most effective feature, notes Dr. Kim, who routinely recommends electric toothbrushes.
+For a more personal insight into whether electric toothbrushes are worth it, we spoke to Dr. Soo-Woo Kim.
+According to Dr. Kim, there’s one aspect that really makes electric toothbrushes stand out — a two-minute timer.
+Knowing how long to brush is the most effective feature, notes Dr. Kim, who routinely recommends electric toothbrushes.

 To find the best electric toothbrush, we spent two months brushing our teeth with nine of the top products available.
 We found that the Oral B Pro 3000 (available at Amazon) is the best electric toothbrush for most people, thanks to a few small but meaningful features that make brushing more effective.

 For people looking for a smart toothbrush, one with multiple cleaning modes, or one the best for sensitive teeth and gums, our roundup includes a number of brushes at different price points.
-Those who are curious about electric toothbrushes but are hesitant to invest may want to try our Best Value pick, the Philips Sonicare One (available at Amazon).
+Those who are curious about electric toothbrushes but are hesitant to invest may want to try our Best Value pick, the Philips Sonicare One.

 Credit: Reviewed / Jackson Ruckar